Prelude and Chapter 1

 “Mmph.” she replied, satisfied, and he settled in for the song.
 Work could wait a while yet, for both of them.

-The next morning, they met in the training grounds near the Citadel of the Purple Dragons, the center of military operations and defense for Suzail and Cormyr.
+The next morning they met in the training grounds near the Citadel of the Purple Dragons, the center of military operations and defense for Suzail and Cormyr.
 They wore tunics and leggings, loose and plain, to allow ease of movement and, in his case, soak up the sweat he’d rather keep off his brigandine if he could help it.
 He wore clogs, and she wore tied sandals, more accustomed to open footwear.
 He’d never managed it comfortably, himself.

 “The usual routine?” he asked, drawing a wooden approximation of his sword; long, straight, and possessed of a basic cross guard.
 In his other hand he wore a circular shield about the size of a wagon wheel.
-Kaileena, aversive to physical weapons, wore a buckler on her right hand, and flexed her left in preparation for spell craft.
+Kaileena, averse to physical weapons, wore a buckler on her right hand, and flexed her left in preparation for spell craft.

 She closed her eyes, and a look of contentment filled her.
 The air seemed to shimmer about her body, and draw inward.
 She’d already meditated to gather her strength, as she needed to daily, for her body vented magic over time, no permanent medium by any means.
 It required as much preparation as ritual magic, but he admitted to himself that her methods were far more simple and direct.